How to Make Accurate Project Estimations

 Research and Analysis

 During this phase, the team members set up a number of meetings to discuss project requirements, exchange their opinions, brainstorm ideas, and try to find answers to vital product development questions.
 If some details need more clarification, the discussions may alternate with the research sessions.
-At the end of the Research & Analysis phase, our team provides potential clients with the following deliverables:
+At the end of the Research and Analysis phase, our team provides potential clients with the following deliverables:

-Defining Scope and Size of the Project
+Defining the Scope and Size of the Project

 To achieve the project's goal, we split it into milestones, which are broken down into tasks, subtasks, etc. We define a milestone as a marker that indicates an achievement or a deliverable, for example, the completion of a large task or reaching a phase in a project.
 For most of the projects, we figure out the following milestones:

-• Design phase: collaborative work with a product owner that can include design theme workshops, brand identity design, UX and UI design, prototyping, etc.
+• Design phase: collaborative work with a product owner that can include design theme workshops, brand identity design, UX and UI design, product prototyping, etc.

-• Development phase: development of functionality based on user stories (and also tasks grouped into milestones).
+• Development phase: development of the functionality based on user stories (and also tasks grouped into milestones).
 It can include user authentication, messaging, integrating payment gateways like Stripe, PayPal, or Braintree, mapping, video streaming, reporting, etc.

 • Testing phase: functional QA testing, usability testing, user acceptance testing (UAT).